About Us

 Research, the discovery of new knowledge, is a key component of our physicians, as we believe physicians are scientists.
 Physicians need to appreciate the art of practicing medicine.

 Education of physicians is our reason for being.
 The educational experience in the SOM is both student- and patient-centered.
-Students meet their first patient on the first day of school and are involved in longitudinal care of patients with a primary care physician with half-day sessions in a community practice.
-Our curriculum is designed to produce physicians dedicated to superior patient care, service to community, and scientific inquiry.
+Students meet their first patient on the first day of school and are involved in longitudinal care of patients with a physician with half-day sessions by a preceptor physician in a community or a university practice.
+Our curriculum is designed to produce physicians dedicated to superior patient care, service to community, scientific inquiry, and lifelong learning.

-Engagement, the understanding of diversity and inclusion, lies at the heart of empathy.
-Empathy and understanding the cultural background of individuals is important for physicians.
+Engagement, the understanding of health care disparities and inclusiveness, lies at the heart of empathy.
+Empathy and understanding the different backgrounds of individuals is important for physicians.
+The practice of medicine needs skilled, well-rounded physicians who can relate to their patients, not just as practitioners and caregivers, but also as members of their community.
 Students are admitted not just on their academic standing, but also on their extracurricular activities and achievements.
-The practice of medicine needs skilled, well-rounded physicians who can relate to their patients, not just as practitioners and caregivers, but also as people.

 Educational Philosophy